ape-harmony-p2c/ape_harmony_p2p/marketing_strategy.md

 TECH:
 PooledNFT, Etherium, React, Solarium,

-PROSPECTIVE USERS:
+TARGET MARKET:
-NFT creators.
+NFT creators can use our tool to fund/pre-sell projects as well as generate community engagement.
-Brands and celebrities can use our tool to engage with fans by creating their own NFT IP projects
+Brands and celebrities can use our tool to engage with fans by creating their own NFT IP projects.